 Boarding: A small number of pupils from the prep school board with numbers rising dramatically in the senior school.
 The lower year pupils share boarding houses with pupils up to Year 9 and the way the school fosters a sense of responsibility means the older kids take the younger ones under their wing.
 The boarding accommodation feels family house rather than institution with comfy sitting rooms and house masters and mistresses eating meals with the boarders and organising Sunday cinema, trampolining and ice-skating excursions.

-Headteacher: Head of Prep Philip Titley joined the school two years ago and after two terms as deputy stepped into the head’s role.
-Like Headmaster, Mark Mortimer, he bounds with energy and enthusiasm, and wants nothing more than to give pupils a joyous experience and foster in them a belief that the world is their oyster.
+Headteacher: Head of Prep Philip Titley joined the school three years ago and after two terms as deputy stepped into the head’s role.
+He bounds with energy and enthusiasm, and wants nothing more than to give pupils a joyous experience and foster in them a belief that the world is their oyster.
 The school’s mantra “Why not you?” runs deep and everyone is encouraged to pursue their dreams and passions.
-Mr Titley is a great believer in everyone having a go at everything and, like Mr Mortimer, embraces failure as an opportunity for growth.
+Mr Titley is a great believer in everyone having a go at everything and embraces failure as an opportunity for growth.
 He’s very friendly and approachable and doesn’t engender a straighten-your-tie reaction in pupils, whom he all knows by name.